degenrocket/degenrocket-scripts/initial-server-setup/README.md

 Open your VPS provider and paste your SSH pub key into an SSH form.

-If you're testing in VM, then paste into `/root/.ssh/authorized_keys`

-Note: it's important to use SSH keys because the password authentication will be disabled by one of the following setup scripts.
+*Note: it's important to use SSH keys because the password authentication will be disabled by one of the following setup scripts.*

+##### Testing in VM

+If you're testing the app locally in a virtual machine (VM), then paste your SSH key into `/root/.ssh/authorized_keys`

-#### SSH into your server
+##### SSH into your server

+Once your server is built by the VPS provider, you can try to log into it.

 ```shell
 # SSH into your server as root